ogham/rust-ansi-term/README.md

 ## Basic usage

-There are three main types in this crate that you need to be concerned with: `ANSIString`, `Style`, and `Color`.
+There are three main types in this crate that you need to be concerned with: `AnsiString`, `Style`, and `Color`.

 A `Style` holds stylistic information: foreground and background colors, whether the text should be bold, or blinking, or other properties.
 The `Color` enum represents the available colors.
-And an `ANSIString` is a string paired with a `Style`.
+And an `AnsiString` is a string paired with a `Style`.

 `Color` is also available as an alias to `Color`.